These, also known as the brown marmorated stink bug (BMSB), and is an insect in the family Pentatomidae.

 Isn’t there any better and more permanent solution to the nuisance caused by them?

 In such a situation an effective method is needed which provides protection from the menace caused by these stinkbugs and hence C Tech Corporation has introduced an insect aversive named TermirepelTM.

-TermirepelTM is an extremely low toxic, non-hazardous, non-mutagenic and non-carcinogenic anti-insect aversive.
+TermirepelTM is an extremely low toxic, non-hazardous, non-mutagenic, and non-carcinogenic anti-insect aversive.

 TermirepelTM works on the mechanism of repellency.
 It temporarily inhibits the mating cycle of the insects.
 The product impairs the ability of the insects to reproduce, that is the insects will not lay eggs or the laid eggs will be infertile.
 The product causes feeding disruption in an insect by triggering an unpleasant reaction within the insect which might try to feed on the application.
-The product temporarily blocks the reproduction system of the insects by hindering the release of the vital hormones for growth.
+The product temporarily blocks the reproduction system of the insects by hindering the release of vital hormones for growth.

-Masterbatch is to be incorporated with polymers while processing them and can be used for producing agricultural film, pipes, wires and cables, polymeric parts for agricultural utilities, polymer sprinklers.
+Masterbatch is to be incorporated with polymers while processing them and can be used for producing agricultural film, pipes, wires and cables, polymeric parts for agricultural utilities, and polymer sprinklers.
 The wires and cables used for household appliances can also be incorporated with the masterbatch.

-Since the stinkbugs are found in the areas like bookcases; under beds and sofas; in cracks under or behind baseboards, window and door trim; and in attics, we need to repel them from such places.
+Since the stinkbugs are found in the areas like bookcases; under beds and sofas; in cracks under or behind baseboards, windows, and door trim; and in attics, we need to repel them from such places.
 Our lacquer form product can be applied on wooden applications to which the pests are attracted the most.
-The lacquer is compatible with a variety of surfaces like metal, polymer, ceramics, wood, concrete etc.
+The lacquer is compatible with a variety of surfaces like metal, polymer, ceramics, wood, concrete, etc.

-TermirepelTM is the best protection against the Stinkbugs!
+TermirepelTM is the best protection against Stinkbugs!

 Also, visit our websites: